 Does it have to be specifically a real estate lawyer?

 Many law firms will have someone specifically in the office that handles this type of law.
-Typically it’s contracts and pretty standard stuff, but you will want them to have experience in property law to have all your bases covered.
+Typically these contracts are pretty standard stuff, but you will want them to have experience in property law to have all your bases covered.
 We will get to what to ask a little later.

 What are the legal fees when buying a house?

 The legal fees will vary from location to location.
 In general terms, you will want to bookmark 1.5 % in legal fees (so $3000 on a $200,000 home) for legal fees when you start looking for your home.
 The best thing to do is to ask your lawyer as part of your process in finding a lawyer when buying your home.
 Some may have a fixed cost schedule, but they will easily break down their fees.

 It’s typical for the following expenses to be included.
-They are all part of the closing costs on your new home.
+They are all part of the closing costs of your new home.

 - Title search